-Step onto the bottom step of stairs with the right foot.
-Bring up the left foot, then step down with the right foot, followed by the left foot.
-Repeat with each leg until you get short of breath.
+Step onto the bottom step of stairs with your right foot.
+Bring up your left foot, then step down with your right foot, followed by your left foot.
 Hold on to the bannister if necessary.

 Hold onto a chair or work surface for support.
-Squat down until your kneecap covers your big toe.
+Squat down until your kneecap is directly over your big toe.
 Return to normal standing.

 Repeat until you can’t do anymore, rest for one minute, then repeat another two times.
 As you improve, try to squat a little further, but don’t bend your knees beyond a right angle.